heptarch/heptarch.github.io/drafts/tarkovsky.md

 <pt>I spent the summer of 2012 as a student archivist at the Andrei
 Tarkovsky International Institute, situated at 91 Via di San Niccolò.
-I slept at the Institute, in a small room---more a closet---on the second floor, ate at I Bastioni, and drank *branca menta* once a week on my stipend.
+I slept at the Institute, in a small room—more a closet—on the second floor, ate at I Bastioni, and drank <i>branca menta</i>
+once a week on my stipend.
 The Institute was opposite a perfumery.
 In the evenings, the maestro stirred his cauldron, and wafts of opoponax, frankincense, rose and osmanthus, of ambrette and musk, would